dmitro3/Bynomo/README.md

 ## Story / Inspiration

-in 2021, i saw an advertisement of a forex option trading app called binomo. it was a mobile app and was promoted by a lot of big influencers. one day i decided to use it in free mode which is paper trading mode. within a week i made 10x the initial money. then i decided to use the real mode and put 3 months of my income and lost it all.
+In 2021, I came across an advertisement for a forex options trading app called Binomo.
+It was promoted heavily, and I decided to try the free mode (paper trading).
+Within a week, I turned the starting amount into 10x.

-later i realised on reddit that the company was running on algorithms, backdoors manipulators and completely fake making the user win in trial mode and lose in real mode.
+After that, I switched to real mode and put in three months of my income.
+I ended up losing it all.
+Later, I learned on Reddit that the system was allegedly algorithmically manipulated, with trial-mode behavior designed to make users win while real-mode results favored the house.

-This didn't happened only with me but 99% users that were using options trading platform and the entire reddit was flooded with it.
+It wasn’t just me—reports like this were widely shared, and the community felt flooded with the same pattern.
+That experience pushed me to build an options trading platform that could solve the core trust problem for millions of traders.

-That day i decided to build a options trading platform to solve the problem of mine with other millions of traders. but in web3 the <1s data feeds/ pyth oracles did not existed back then and it was impossible to build a high frequency options trading/ prediction dapp as the tools were limited. but waited for 5 years and executed it this year 2026.
+In Web3 back then, the required sub-second data feeds and Pyth oracles simply didn’t exist yet, making a high-frequency binary options and prediction dapp impractical with the available tooling.
+I waited five years—until 2026—when the necessary oracle speed finally made this kind of product real.

 ---